automationwise/awise.github.io/src/content/brief.md

 <div align="center">
   <b>Based in Louisiana - Available Remote & On-Site</b>
 </div>

-I’m a seasoned systems administrator and software generalist with 20+ years’ experience in:

-- **Systems & Infrastructure** - Linux, Windows, network configuration, environment setup, migrations
-- **Automation & Scripting** - Python, Bash/Zsh, PowerShell, Ansible, CI/CD pipelines
-- **Troubleshooting & Recovery** - Debugging stubborn issues, stabilizing broken systems, rescuing failed deployments
-- **Integration Work** - APIs, cloud services, cross-platform workflows
-- **Documentation & Process** - Clean, repeatable setups; Git-based knowledge management
+We help organizations stabilize, automate, and streamline IT environments.
+With two decades of experience across Linux, Windows, and hybrid infrastructures, we deliver solutions that keep systems running and projects moving.

+**Core Services**

+Infrastructure Management – Configuration, migrations, and environment setup for reliable, scalable operations.

+Automation Development – Python, Bash, PowerShell, and Ansible solutions to reduce manual work and speed up delivery.

+System Recovery & Optimization – Diagnose and resolve complex issues, restore failed deployments, and improve performance.

+Integration & Workflow Design – Connect cloud services, APIs, LLMs, VLMs, and platforms for seamless operations.

+Process & Documentation – Build repeatable, maintainable processes backed by clear, accessible documentation.

-**How I Work**
+**How we Work**
-- You own the project — I make the problems go away.
+- You own the project — we make the problems go away.
 - Clear scope, fair rate, no micromanagement needed.
 - Subcontractor or embedded temporary engineer.
 - Short bursts or longer engagements.

-**When to Call Me**
+**When to Call Us**
 - Stalled migration or deployment
 - Half-built automation that needs to run yesterday
-- Persistent issue that needs sharp eyes
+- High-impact technical issues affecting operations
 - Team is swamped, need trusted extra hands

 📧 **Contact:** eric@automationwise.com
 🌐 **automationwise.com**